 Here’s everything you need to know about the Hrunalaug hot spring to help you plan your visit.

 Hrunalaug is a small, natural hot spring located in the Golden Circle area.
-The natural spring is known for its beautiful scenery, natural surroundings, and rustic charm.
+It is known for its beautiful scenery, natural surroundings, and rustic charm.

 The Hrunalaug Hot Spring is one of Iceland’s oldest pools and has been maintained by the same family since the 1890s.